Anticoagulant: Direct oral

 The direct oral anticoagulants (DOACs) were introduced in and after 2008.
-There are five DOACs currently on the market: dabigatran, rivaroxaban, apixaban, edoxaban and betrixaban.
-They were also previously referred to as "new/novel" and "non-vitamin K antagonist" oral anticoagulants (NOACs).
+DOACs were previously called novel oral anticoagulants (NOACs), non-vitamin K antagonist oral anticoagulants, or target-specific oral anticoagulants (TSOACs).
+These agents include direct thrombin inhibitors, such as dabigatran, and direct factor Xa inhibitors including rivaroxaban, apixaban, betrixaban and edoxaban.
+DOACs have been shown to be as good or possibly better than the coumarins with less serious side effects.
+The newer anticoagulants (NOACs/DOACs) are more expensive than the traditional ones and should be used in caring for patients with kidney problems.

 Compared to warfarin, DOACs have a rapid onset action and relatively short half-lives; hence, they carry out their function more rapidly and effectively, allowing drugs to reduce their anticoagulation effects quickly.
 Routine monitoring and dose adjustments of DOACs are less important than for warfarin, as they have better predictable anticoagulation activity.
 DOAC monitoring, including laboratory monitoring and a complete medication review, should generally be conducted before initiation of a DOAC, 1–3 months after initiation, and then every 6–12 months afterwards.

 Both DOACs and warfarin are equivalently effective, but compared to warfarin, DOACs have fewer drug interactions, no known dietary interactions, a wider therapeutic index, and have conventional dosing that does not require dose adjustments with constant monitoring.
 However, there is no countermeasure for most DOACs, unlike for warfarin; nonetheless, the short half-lives of DOACs will allow their effects to recede swiftly.
 A reversal agent for dabigatran, idarucizumab, is currently available and approved for use by the FDA.
 Rates of adherence to DOACs are only modestly higher than adherence to warfarin among patients prescribed these drugs.
 Thus, adherence to anticoagulation is often poor despite hopes that DOACs would lead to higher adherence rates.

-DOACs are significantly more expensive than warfarin, but the patients on DOACs may experience reduced lab costs as they do not need to monitor their INR.
+DOACs are significantly more expensive than warfarin, but the patients on DOACs may have reduced lab costs as they do not need to monitor their INR.